Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

 \subsubsection{Impact of the optimization algorithm}

 The architecture and training hyperparameters that we use are outlined in table \ref{tab:training_params}.
-We address the problem utilizing four different optimization updates: Adam, BFGS, self-scaled BFGS (SSBFGS) and self-scaled Broyden (SSBroyden).
-The first two are usually employed in most PINN applications.
-The last two methods are variations of equation \eqref{eq:self_scaled_broyden} tailored with specific selections of the parameters $\tau_k$ and $\phi_k$.
-These methods are well-established in optimization theory and have demonstrated advantages.
-In fact, they could be considered as modifications to the BFGS formula rather than new, standalone optimizers.
-The term "self-scaled" means that $\tau_k \neq 1$ and corresponds to the usual BFGS formula, but with a scaling factor multiplying the approximation $H_k$ of the inverse Hessian, while ``Broyden" method assumes $\phi_k \neq 1$.
-For SSBFGS we use the choices suggested in \cite{Al-Baali1}:

-In \ref{app:tau_k} we elaborate on the details of this optimizer and show how $\tau_k^{(1)}$ can be efficiently calculated without the need to invert the matrix $H_k$.
-For SSBroyden we use the choices suggested in \cite{AlBaaliKhalfan}:

-where $n = \mathrm{size}({\bm\Theta}_k)$ is the total number of the trainable parameters and $\sigma_k, \theta_k, a_k$ are intermediate auxiliary variables, whose definitions are given in \ref{app:ssbroyden}.
-We should stress here that $\tau_k$ and $\phi_k$ should respect certain restrictions in order to ensure global and super-linear convergence of the updating algorithm.
-Furthermore, the choices presented here are not the only possible ones.
-We extensively experimented with different options and determined that these choices consistently led to improved convergence and more precise solutions across the diverse range of problems we explored.
+We address the problem utilizing four different optimization methods: Adam, BFGS, SSBFGS and SSBroyden.

+We refresh the randomly sampled training points every 500 iterations.
+We found this simple approach effective, providing a good balance between loss reduction and avoiding overfitting.
+While more advanced sampling techniques could be used to further improve results (see \cite{Wu2023} and references for details), we stick to this simpler method to isolate and focus on the impact of our proposed methodology: without other refinements, variations in optimizers will lead to improvements in precision of several orders of magnitude.

-Figure \ref{fig:loss_comparison_broyden} shows the evolution of the loss function with the number of iterations for the four optimizers considered.
+The left panel of figure \ref{fig:loss_comparison} shows the evolution of the loss function with the number of iterations for the four optimizers considered.
 In all cases, we use Adam for the initial training phase in order to avoid possible saddle points and get closer to a global minimum before accelerating convergence with a quasi-Newton method.
-The impact on the convergence of the quasi-Newton formulae is glaring when compared to Adam.
+The impact on convergence of the quasi-Newton formulae is glaring when compared to Adam.
 BFGS achieves a loss function that is six orders of magnitude smaller than Adam, which is reduced by a further two and three orders of magnitude by its modifications SSBFGS and SSBroyden respectively.
-This is further reflected in the absolute and relative errors of $\mathcal{P}$ and the magnetic field components (which depend on the first derivatives of $\mathcal{P}$), as can be seen in table \ref{tab:dipole_quadrupole_error_norms_bfgs_modifications}.
-For further insight into the error estimates, the interested reader can consult all pertinent details in \ref{app:errornorms}.
+This is further reflected in the absolute and relative errors of $\mathcal{P}$ and the magnetic field components (which depend on the first derivatives of $\mathcal{P}$), as can be seen in table \ref{tab:errors_LGS}.